tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 >>
 - link-protection: A YANG leaf that holds the link protection type constraint required for the links to be included in the computed path.
 >>
-- setup/hold priority: A YANG leaf that holds the LSP setup and hold admission priority as defined in {{?RFC3209}}.
+- setup/hold priority: YANG leafs that hold the LSP setup and hold admission priority as defined in {{?RFC3209}}.
 >>
 - signaling-type: A YANG leaf that holds the LSP setup type, such as RSVP-TE or SR.
 >>